MARVET México 2020

-Planned interactive opportunities at Xcaret include capture, restraint, physical exam and blood sampling of mature green sea turtles, physical exams and blood sampling from stingrays, fish anesthesia, biopsy and blood sampling and nurse shark physical exams.
+Planned interactive opportunities at Xcaret include capture, restraint, physical exam and blood sampling of mature green sea turtles, physical exams and blood sampling from stingrays and nurse shark physical exams.

 As opportunity provides, necropsies on sea turtles and stingrays will be conducted by students under supervision of park veterinarians and a board-certified pathologist.
 If time allows, students will also be introduced to the park’s flamingo and macaw aviary and breeding program.

 Other activities will introduce students to natural ecosystems through lectures and field events.
-Students will survey a coastal coral reef system.
+Students will survey local underwater ecosystems, ranging from fresh water cenotes to local coral reefs.
 On the free day mid-way through the course, the students will have the option of visiting whale sharks in their feeding grounds off the northeast coast of the Yucatán Peninsula.
 The whale shark activity is weather dependent and is not included in course tuition.

-On the last day of the workshop (June 28), students are invited to present brief PowerPoint presentations on experiences they have had in marine conservation medicine – required only for those taking the course for academic credit.
+On the last day of the workshop (Friday, June 19), students are invited to present brief PowerPoint presentations on experiences they have had in marine conservation medicine – an optional activity, required only for those taking the course for academic credit.
 These will be followed by a wrap-up lecture, and a MARVET-sponsored dinner that evening.
-Departures will be the next morning (June 29).
+Departures will be the next morning (Saturday, June 20).
 Workshop lodging throughout the course will be at Hotel Cielo in Playa del Carmen, a small, quaint hotel set in the midst of a pedestrian shopping village near the beach.